allenlin90/programmingLearning/php/PHPForBeginnersBecomeAPHPMasterCMSProject/README.md

 ### Adding Bulk Options Posts, Part 2
 1. In order to select the items, we can put checkboxes before the items on the row.
 We therefore update the table as the following that we have a checkbox at the beginning as select all.
 Besides, we put a checkbox at the beginning of each row which `value` attribute is the id of the post.
 1. In this case, we can close the PHP code, put the HTML element in the while loop, and start the PHP code again to indicate the purpose to put a `<input type="checkbox">` at the beginning of each row.
 Note that in PHP, we can open PHP tag and close in the middle of HTML.
 If HTML elements are in the loop, either `FOR` or `WHILE` loop, the elements will be affected in the iterations.
+1. In addition, the most important structure we build here is to have an `Array` to collects the information of the "**value**" of each item in the table.
+Note that we can put an empty pair of square brackets `[]` after the variable in `name` attribute of `<input>` element to declare that the key contains an array.
     ```html
     <table class="table table-bordered table-hover">
         <thead>